A gentle introduction to React Router 4 through practical examples.

 Dependencies and Setup

-Note: As we want the best security available, we are going to rely on the Auth0 login page.
-This method consists of redirecting users to a login page hosted by Auth0 that is easily customizable right from the Dashboard.
+Note: As you want the best security available, you are going to rely on the Auth0 login page.
+This method consists of redirecting users to a login page hosted by Auth0 that is easily customizable right from your Auth0 dashboard.
+If you want to learn why this is the best approach, check the Universal vs. Embedded Login article.

 directory with the following code: